XDBMS-Organization/product-website/README.md

 ## How can I modify Google Analytics?

-1) Modify header in index.html
+1) Modify header in index.html and add gtag
-2) Modify src/AnalyticsListener.tsx
-3) Check imports in src/App.tsx